Dynamical invariant based shortcut to equilibration in open quantum systems: Shortcut to equilibration for the damped harmonic oscillator

 Since the particle is initially in a Gibbs state with $\langle \tilde{a}^{2}\rangle(0)=0$, it follows from Eq.~\eqref{a2} that $\langle \tilde{a}^{2}\rangle=0$ at any time during the dynamics.
 Thus, the protocol is described by the differential equation \eqref{nt} alone.
 Furthermore, the initial and target state are equilibrium states which implies $\langle\Tilde{a}^{\dagger}\Tilde{a}\rangle(0)=(e^{\frac{\hbar\omega_{0}}{k_{B}T}}-1)^{-1}$, $\langle\Tilde{a}^{\dagger}\Tilde{a}\rangle(t_{f})=(e^{\frac{\hbar\omega_{f}}{k_{B}T}}-1)^{-1}$ and $\frac{d\langle\Tilde{a}^{\dagger}\Tilde{a}\rangle(0)}{dt}=\frac{d\langle\Tilde{a}^{\dagger}\Tilde{a}\rangle(t_{f})}{dt}=0$.
 In addition to these boundary conditions, we impose $\frac{d^{2}\langle\Tilde{a}^{\dagger}\Tilde{a}\rangle(0)}{dt^{2}}=\frac{d^{2}\langle\Tilde{a}^{\dagger}\Tilde{a}\rangle(t_{f})}{dt^{2}}=0$ to ensure a smooth evolution of the system between the initial state and the target state.

-The protocol can now be found by reverse-engineering Eq.~\eqref{nt} to obtain the scaling function $b(t)$, which in turn allows one to obtain the trap frequency from the Ermakov equation \eqref{ermakov}.
-The boundary conditions on $\langle\Tilde{a}^{\dagger}\Tilde{a}\rangle$ combined with Eq.~\eqref{nt} imply $b(0)=1$, $b(t_{f})=\sqrt{\omega_{0}/\omega_{f}}$ and $\dot{b}(0)=\dot{b}(t_{f})=0$.
+The protocol can now be found by reverse-engineering Eq.~\eqref{nt} to obtain the scaling function $b(t)$, which in turn allows one to obtain the trap frequency from the Ermakov equation \eqref{ermakov} \cite{Xichen}.
+When it is doable, reverse-engineering can be an interesting alternative to find a control protocol compared to optimal control methods, from a computational point of view.
+Indeed while optimal control methods are robust in finding a control protocol for driving a system to a specific state \cite{Koch_2022}, they rely on minimization schemes where the dynamics needs to be solved at each iteration in order to compute a given cost function, which is more demanding.

+We assume that the evolution of $\langle a^{\dagger}a\rangle$ is given by a 5-th order polynomial function that ensures that the boundary conditions obtained above are satisfied.
+The boundary conditions on $\langle\Tilde{a}^{\dagger}\Tilde{a}\rangle$ combined with Eq.~\eqref{nt} also imply $b(0)=1$, $b(t_{f})=\sqrt{\omega_{0}/\omega_{f}}$ and $\dot{b}(0)=\dot{b}(t_{f})=0$.
 We also obtain additional boundary conditions from the Ermakov equation $\ddot{b}(0)=\ddot{b}(t_{f})=0$.
 We can thus consider a 6-th order polynomial ansatz for the scaling function $b(t)=\sum_{n=0}^{6}a_{n}(t/t_{f})^{n}$, in which the first 6 coefficients allow to satisfy the above boundary conditions.
 The 6-th order term can then ensure that the scaling function connects the initial state and the target state through Eq.~\eqref{nt}.
 The coefficient $a_{6}$ is simply found by maximizing the fidelity between the target state and the state of the particle at the end of the protocol.
+Using this ansatz for the scaling function allows to avoid the divergence issues that one can encounter when solving Eq.~(9), where at $t=0$ and $t=t_{f}$ the average excitation $\langle a^{\dagger}a\rangle$ and the Planck distribution $n(\tilde{\omega}(t))$ converge to the same values.